 Who fits in nowhere.

-And if I let myself tell lies, convenient or inconvenient, then my spirit clamps her jaws and will not speak.
+And if I let myself tell lies, convenient or inconvenient, then this soul clamps her jaws and will not speak.

 Will turn her head away and clench her eyes and will say nothing.